benjamincarney/EECS-Faculty-Salary-Predictor/README.md

 In an attempt organize the various files found within our project, we've broken our repository into a number of different directories.
 The naming conventions that we have chosen to use should be fairly self explanatory, but in case not, we've chosen to provide  descriptions for the contents of each directory.
-The first five listed headings/directories contain actual pieces of software and descriptions of how to run each one, while "Presentation" and "Data" simply contain various auxillary files.
+The first five listed headings/directories below contain actual pieces of software and descriptions of how to run each one, while "Presentation" and "Data" simply contain various auxillary files.